WAITING FOR THE NIGHT TRAIN

 Here glow-worms like spangles cast specks of queer light

-And sweet distant Swanage make a similar sight
+And sweet distant Swanage makes a similar sight

 Its streetlamps too shy to offend the sky

-I listen with arms now as goose-bump farms
+I listen with arms now like goose-bump farms

 And with my trousers besmirched by a bicycle chain